BirdsAreFlyingCameras/PyEnhance/README.md

 PyEnhance is a python library with essential tools for any python project.

-The modules included in this library are the following
+The modules included in this library are the following:

 * Stamps
 * Banners